SlappyPenguin/antsolver/README.md

 cd Antsolver
 ```

-If you just want to access the visualiser, example spots have been provided, which can be visualised using Python:
+If you just want to access the visualiser, example spots have been provided in `data/`.
+These can be visualised using Python:

 ```bash
 cd scripts